devopsdojoconsortium/dojoconsortium.org/content/en/Testing/customer-experience-alarms.md

 >
 > -- [Testing Glossary](../glossary#customer-experience-alarms)

 These are different than having log-based alarms because we can't guarantee that someone is working through all of the golden-path workflows for our system at all times.
-If we rely entirely on logs, we wouldn't know if the golden workflows are accurate when we deploy at 3am on a Saturday due to an automated process.
+If we rely entirely on logs, we wouldn't know if the golden workflows are accurate when we deploy at 3 am on a Saturday due to an automated process.

 These tests have a few important characteristics:

 - They are run in all environments, including production.
 - They aren't generated from UI workflows, but rather from direct API access
 - They ideally run every minute.
 - If they don't work (in production) they page someone.
-Even at 3am.
+Even at 3 am.

 ### Alternate Terms